PoODL-CES/GIAS2025_NCBS/README.md

   - Check the file `Understand Linux commands` provided in the resources

 - Conda Environment Setup
-   -To make things easier during the workshop, we have pre-downloaded the required conda environments for you.
-A file name 'Conda Environments' is included in the repository.
+   To make things easier during the workshop, we have pre-downloaded the required conda environments for you.
+A file named Conda Environments is included in the repository.
 It lists all the environments used during the sessions.

 ## Recommended Resources